zimolzak/fakedata/Readme.md

   decoded to a real city name.
 Area code is often correct to the level of city; always correct by state.

-* Which labs: CBC (currently 8 numbers), BMP (about 8 numbers).
+* Which labs: CBC (currently 8 numbers), BMP (about 8 numbers), Calcium, WBC differential.

 * Age, gender.
 These two variables simulate the *joint* probability distribution of age & gender in US veterans.

 * limits on Brownian motion so it can't get absurd or negative numbers, K of 25, Hct of 109, etc.

-* Calcium

-* WBC differential

 * Clearly denotes the demographics as fake.